 One Cam Limited is a wholly owned subsidiary set up to develop the Cambridgeshire Autonomous Metro.
+Decision has been made to wind down the company at Board meeting on 27 October 2021.

 Peterborough R&D Property Company Limited has been set up in partnership with Photocentric Limited to build a commercial Research and Development facility linked to the new Peterborough University.